andreros/typescript-boilerplate/docs/index.md

 ## To Do / Roadmap <a name="roadmap"></a>

 1. Create an example page for the project.
-1. (Ongoing task) Documentation: Write a comprehensive documentation of the whole project creation process.

 ## Creating a TypeScript project from scratch <a name="creating-project"></a>